GlobalMaxim/social-crawlers-raased/README.md

 ---
 ## Use Cases

-The **Social Crawlers Raised** project was used for advanced social media data collection and internal content visualization.
+The **Social Crawlers Raased** project was used for advanced social media data collection and internal content visualization.
 Key scenarios included:

 - Collecting **posts, comments, likes, and reposts** from multiple social media platforms.